auth-global/self-documenting-cryptography/README.md

 Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
 Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
 When this proposition holds, that part of the key can be used to convey a message, or _tag_.

 In the cryptoacoustic security model, attackers obfuscate programs in order to hide these tags, and defenders use reverse engineering to reveal these tags.
 This inverts the roles of Fully Homomorphic Encryption (FHE), where defenders obfuscate programs and attackers reverse engineer them.
-So in this sense, cryptoacoustics is an anti-problem associated with FHE.
+In this sense, cryptoacoustics is an anti-problem associated with FHE.

 Let's say you deploy the G3P for a company, club, or other organization.
 Now one of your password hashes gets stolen.
 The thief decides to use a [botnet](https://en.wikipedia.org/wiki/Botnet) or [other stolen computing resources](https://www.reddit.com/r/aws/comments/x03vay/hacked_aws_account_is_facing_200000_in_charges/) to try to crack that password.